Higher Certificate in Science in Information Technology SupportAPPLICATIONS NOW OPEN FOR JANUARY 2019 START. Application course code GA_KITSC_C06

 Graduates can progress to the one year add-on Bachelor of Science in Information Technology Administration at the Mayo campus or a similar programme at another institute.

-APPLICATIONS NOW CLOSED FOR 2018 START.
+APPLICATIONS NOW OPEN FOR 2019 START.

 Applicants will be required to make a Direct Application to GMIT through our Online Admissions system and then attend for interview - click here for instructions on how to make a Direct Application online.